 Reasons to Watch Samurai Champloo

-Outlining Samurai Champloo’s Creativity
+Outlining Samurai Champloo’s creativity

-Now before you realise the obvious yourself I’ll briefly say that the way the narrative of Samurai Champloo is presented to us is very creative to say the least.
+Now before you realize the obvious yourself I’ll briefly say that the way the narrative of Samurai Champloo is presented to us is very creative, to say the least.

-Awesome Animation for its time
+Awesome animation for its time

 Sure there were other Anime at the time with similar elements to that of Samurai Champloo but I think for an Anime I haven’t seen much talk about, it would surprise me if people didn’t mention this aspect of it as it would only be doing the series a disservice.

 There are several scenes in the Anime which left me shocked, yes shocked at how good they were.
 They also left me scratching my head as to how I had not found this Anime sooner.

-The voice actors really bring the characters in Samurai Champloo to life and the way they’re written allow for the voice actors to really take advantage of the dialogue in the series.
+The voice actors really bring the characters in Samurai Champloo to life and the way they’re written allows for the voice actors to really take advantage of the dialogue in the series.

-You won’t ever get bored with this cast anyway and they’ll make the Anime very fun and easy to watch, considering there the 3 main characters.
+You won’t ever get bored with this cast anyway and they’ll make the Anime very fun and easy to watch, considering there are the 3 main characters.

-Flows like a River
+Flows like a river

 The pace of Samurai Champloo is very well curated and I love the way it flows.
 It’s similar to that of a river, hence the title.
-Anyway, the way the Anime is structured and the beginning an end of each episode mean that it intertwines very nicely.
+Anyway, the way the Anime is structured and the beginning and end of each episode mean that it intertwines very nicely.

 Mugen & Jin steal it while she is taking a bath and read through it.
 Now what most directors would have done for this would be to display a simple montage of all the events in the previous episode as a kind of recap episode, which is essentially what it is anyway.